-12.3 Minimum Wage Rates for adult apprentices on or after 1 January 2014
+11.3 Minimum Wage Rates for adult apprentices on or after 1 January 2014

-Subject to clause 12.1 where work is performed by an adult apprentice, including the wages of probationers for apprenticeship, who commenced their apprenticeship on or after 1 January 2014, the minimum wage rate and competency based wage progression will be the percentage set out below of the Level 5 rate:
+Subject to clause 11.1 where work is performed by an adult apprentice, including the wages of probationers for apprenticeship, who commenced their apprenticeship on or after 1 January 2014, the minimum wage rate and competency based wage progression will be the percentage set out below of the Level 5 rate:

-Stage of apprenticeship Entry, exit and progression requirements Adult apprentice % of Level 5 rate

-1 Entry 82%

-Nil entry requirements.

-Exit

-There is no exit point at this stage.

-2 Entry 87%

-An apprentice enters Stage 2:

-on attainment of 25% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or

-12 months after commencing the apprenticeship;

-whichever is earlier.

-Stage of apprenticeship Entry, exit and progression requirements Adult apprentice % of Level 5 rate

-Exit

-There is no exit point at this stage.

-3 Entry 92%

-An apprentice enters Stage 3:

-on attainment of 50% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or

-12 months after commencing Stage 2;

-whichever is earlier.

-Exit

-There is no exit point at this stage.

-4 Entry 100%

-An apprentice enters Stage 4:

-on attainment of 75% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or

-12 months after commencing Stage 3;

-whichever is earlier.

-Exit

-Upon the attainment of 100% of the total competency points for the relevant AQF Certificate qualification specified in the training plan and subject to clause 7.11-Nominal period of apprenticeship and clause 7.12-Competency based completion, an apprentice will exit

-with the relevant AQF Certificate qualification.
+Stage of apprenticeship Entry, exit and progression requirements Adult apprentice % of Level 5 rate 1 Entry Nil entry requirements.
+Exit There is no exit point at this stage.
+82% 2 Entry An apprentice enters Stage 2: on attainment of 25% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or 12 months after commencing the apprenticeship; whichever is earlier.
+87% Exit There is no exit point at this stage.
+3 Entry An apprentice enters Stage 3: on attainment of 50% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or 12 months after commencing Stage 2; whichever is earlier.
+92% Exit There is no exit point at this stage.
+4 Entry An apprentice enters Stage 4: on attainment of 75% of the total competency points for the relevant AQF Certificate qualification specified in the training plan; or 12 months after commencing Stage 3; whichever is earlier.
+100% Exit Upon the attainment of 100% of the total competency points for the relevant AQF Certificate qualification specified in the training plan and subject to clause 7.11-Nominal period of apprenticeship and clause 7.12-Competency based completion, an apprentice will exit with the relevant AQF Certificate qualification.

-- When an apprenticeship authority in accordance with the requirements of State or Territory legislation determined that an adult apprentice has gained sufficient theoretical and practical knowledge that the apprentice will be deemed, for the purposes of calculating the appropriate wage rate, to have completed the period advanced. - An adult apprentice who is engaged on day release training may only be employed on day work during their periods of attendance at day release. - 12.6 An adult apprentice who is engaged on block release training may be employed on day work or shiftwork. - An adult apprentice must not be paid less than the minimum wage for a level 1 employee in clause 9.1.
+When an apprenticeship authority in accordance with the requirements of State or Territory legislation determined that an adult apprentice has gained sufficient theoretical and practical knowledge that the apprentice will be deemed, for the purposes of calculating the appropriate wage rate, to have completed the period advanced.

+- An adult apprentice who is engaged on day release training may only be employed on day work during their periods of attendance at day release. - 11.6 An adult apprentice who is engaged on block release training may be employed on day work or shiftwork. - An adult apprentice must not be paid less than the minimum wage for a level 1 employee in clause 8.1.

-13. National training wage
+12. National training wage